vindarel/demo-web-live-reload/README.md

+# Stating the obvious: using the REPL to live-reload a running website

 Well all know that we can start a web server in the REPL and develop a web app as interactively as any other app, we know how to [connect to a remote Lisp